tskit-dev/tskit/docs/stats.rst

 In addition to windowing there is an option, ``span_normalise`` (which defaults to ``True``), All the primary statistics defined here are *sums* across locations in the genome: something is computed for each position, and these values are added up across all positions in each window.
-Whether the total length of the window is then taken into account is determined by the option ``span_normalise``: if it is ``True`` (the default), the sum for each window is converted into an *average*, by dividing by the window's length (i.e., its *span*).
+Whether the total span of the window is then taken into account is determined by the option ``span_normalise``: if it is ``True`` (the default), the sum for each window is converted into an *average*, by dividing by the window's *span* (i.e. the length of genome that it covers).
 Otherwise, the sum itself is returned.
 The default is ``span_normalise=True``, because this makes the values comparable across windows of different sizes.
 To make this more concrete: :meth:`pairwise sequence divergence <.TreeSequence.divergence>` between two samples with ``mode="site"`` is the density of sites that differ between the samples;
-this is computed for each window by counting up the number of sites at which the two differ, and dividing by the total length of the window.
+this is computed for each window by counting up the number of sites at which the two differ, and dividing by the total span of the window.
 If we wanted the number of sites at which the two differed in each window, we'd calculate divergence with ``span_normalise=False``.